niquewoodhouse/jekyll-blog/wirewax.md

 		      		I followed up by designing the next features in the pipeline, whilst also working with the development teams to execute the currently developed features through to completion. <span class="block pFocus">Team ratio of 15 developers to 1 designer (me)</span>
 		      	</p>
 		      	<p>
 		      		Throughout this I worked closely with senior stakeholders to drive decision-making &amp; then ensure consistency across brand &amp; product features.
 At each company retreat I presented all staff with the vision for the next product cycle to help build consensus.
 Yes, at the time Bearded Yellow Power Ranger was a cool look.
-I broke down every element, to create a consistent design language to enable quick iteration on solid foundations.
 		      	</p>
 		      </div>
 		 </div>